Cover image: “Kakapo chick” by Dianne Mason, Department of Conservation is licensed under CC BY 2.0.

 Status

 Miraculously, the Kakapo is still alive, as this species was essentially helpless to defend against the millions of invasive predators that have colonized its former habitats.
 Stoats, cats, rats, and dogs led to their demise on the mainland, while the absence of stoats from Stewart Island is probably the only reason that this bird is still alive today.
-The last Kakapos from Stewart Island were translocated to islands free of predators, and conservationists now meticulously manage the population of less than 200 individual birds.
+The last Kakapos from Stewart Island were translocated to islands free of predators, and conservationists now meticulously manage the population that now exceeds 200 individuals.